Here's what you need to know about alcohol in school and tertiary settings:

 - Restrict price promotions (campus or community agreement for a policy to prevent alcohol brands that encourage students to drink more than they would normally);

-- Raise minimum legal purchase age to 20 years;
+- Advocate to raise the minimum legal purchase age to 20 years;

 - Conduct campus-wide social norms campaign;